Northwest Horticultural Council

 - Country of Origin

-Note: Importer details and Lot Codes are required to satisfy the AQIS Imported Food Inspection Scheme/Program.
+Note: Importer details and Lot Codes are required to satisfy the DAFF Imported Food Inspection Scheme/Program.

 Packages of fresh fruit imported into Australia for sale directly to consumers must show the following information on the label:

 - Name of the fruit